-Rail travel in Israel has been modernized and developed extensively over the past ten years or so, meaning that Israel Railways, the national train operator, offers a great option for getting around, particularly within the Coastal Plain.
+Rail travel in Israel has been modernized and developed extensively over the past ten years or so, meaning that Israel Railways, the national train operator, offers a great option for getting around, particularly between Jerusalem and Tel Aviv and along the Coastal Plain.
 Trains in Israel are clean, generally modern, and air-conditioned, and are reliable and relatively frequent.
 The stations are also relatively new, and particularly useful routes for visitors to Israel include the train from Ben Gurion Airport from Tel Aviv, Haifa, and many intermediate cities, as well as the trains to Tel Aviv from its suburbs.

 As well as the main commuter lines running North to South, there are railway lines to Beer Sheva in the Negev Desert, Ashkelon, and Nahariya.
-Trains to Jerusalem do run from Tel Aviv, however, until the new fast line opens in a few years time, take much longer than a bus, involving a change of train.
+Trains to Jerusalem‘s Yitzhak Navon station run from Tel Aviv twice an hour and take just 35-40 minutes.
 Buses between Tel Aviv and Jerusalem run very frequently and take less than an hour.